Gexkill/sweng2/RASD/src/index.md

 **Flow of events :**

 * The system notifies the taxi driver of the request with an alert.
-* The systems shows the taxi driver the information concerning the request and shows him two buttons: "Accept" and "Reject".
+* The system shows the taxi driver the information concerning the request and shows him two buttons: "Accept" and "Reject".
 * The taxi driver clicks on one of the two buttons.
 * The system asks confirmation to the taxi driver concerning his choice.
 * The taxi driver confirms.